captjt/site/about/index.md

 - DevOps with Containers and Orchestration tools (Docker + Kubernetes)
 - CI/CD & Agile Development

 My strengths include architecting & implementing backend + front-end applications.
+Passionate about microservices and all of the complexities that come with them!
 I develop in modern stack methodologies with a mind in advancement in learning new languages and open source frameworks.
 I strive for solving unique problems with efficient and effective solutions.
 I love every part of the development stack and come from a Computer Science background with double concentrations of Software Engineering and Databases.

 If there is one language that I would advocate for people to learn and understand well it's Go.
 I am an avid believer in the future of Go and everything that comes with it.